Hyper-regular graphs and high dimensional expanders: Introduction

 \section{Introduction}

 Let $G= (V,E)$ be a finite graph.
 For $d_0 > 0$ we say that $G$ is $d_0$-regular, if every $v\in V$ has degree $d_0$.
 We say that $G$ is $(d_0, d_1)$-regular, for $0<d_1<d_0$, if $G$ is $d_0$ regular and for every $v\in V$, the subgraph induced on $v$'s neighbors is $d_1$-regular.
 Similarly, $G$ is $(d_0, d_1,\ldots, d_{n-1})$-regular for $0<d_{n-1}<\ldots<d_1<d_0$, if for every $1\leq i\leq n-1$, the joint neighborhood of every clique of size $i$ is $d_i$-regular. \begin{example} The complete graph on $n$ vertices $K_n$ is $(n-1, n-2,\ldots,1)$-regular, and by taking graphs consisting of arbitrarily many disjoint copies of $K_n$ one has an infinite family of $(n-1,n-2,\ldots,1)$-regular graphs. \end{example} While $K_n$ is connected and has good expansion properties for fixed $n$, if one turns it into an infinite family of graphs by taking disjoint copies of it, the connectivity (and of course the expansion) are lost.
 The challenge is finding infinite families of connected graphs, where the links have fixed degree and are also connected.
 An additional desired property beyond connectivity is good expansion.
 Expansion of a graph requires that it is simultaneously sparse and highly connected.
 The property of being an expander is significant in many contexts; In theoretical computer science, expanders are useful in the design and analysis of communication networks, and have surprising utilities in other computational settings such as in the theory of error correcting codes and the theory of pseudo-randomness.
-A very pleasing example of such an application is Dinur’s proof of the PCP Theorem \cite{RS07}.
+A very pleasing example of such an application is Dinur's proof of the PCP Theorem \cite{RS07}.
 Now, recent advances in PCP theory \cite{DK17} require more specialized expander graphs, in particular, their construction uses highly regular hypergraphs, and could be simplified by using an infinite family of $(a,b,c,d)$-regular graphs which are expanders.
-However, until now, no such graphs with link-connectivity existed.\\ When studying hyper-regular expanders, the first obstacle we encounter, relative to the $1$-dimensional case, is the difficulty to generate non-explicit (probabilistic) constructions: While for every $a > 2$ asymptotically almost every $a$-regular graph is a good expander, it is easy to verify that almost every $a$-regular graph is very far from being $(a,b)$-regular, as the neighborhood of a vertex is typically an anticlique.
+However, until now, no such graphs with link-connectivity existed.
+A word regarding the importance of the graphs of higher regularity for the construction of HDX, such as those in \cite{DK17}; The transition operators in those constructions, which move between various levels of the underlying hypergraph ("up-down'' and "down-up'' walks) necessitate weights on the links of the vertices.
+In the case of a hypergraph whose 1-dimensional skeleton is a hyper-regular graph this turns into a simple, non-weighted random walk, which makes the whole analysis much simpler.